QLamyBesnier/Human_Blood_Phageome_2024/README.md

 ### Code

-The code for corresponding to the data analysis can be found in the "Code" folder.
+The code corresponding to the data analysis can be found in the "Code" folder.

 It is composed of a single RMarkdown file which generates all the figures corresponding to the manuscript.